saeeY205/MockCET_Livedemo/README.md

 # PVP MockCET - High-Fidelity Mock Examination Platform
+This is just a live demo of my Mock CET application.

 A premium Flutter application designed to simulate the MHT-CET (Maharashtra Health and Technical Common Entrance Test) experience.
 This platform features a role-based system for both students and administrators, with a focus on modern UI/UX and seamless performance.